The sculpture terrace on the Westersingel19.02.2021

 Philanthropists and Collectors

 Collectors, museum directors and philanthropists have played an important role in acquiring images for the city.
 You can certainly see this development on the sculpture terrace on the Westersingel.
 So is Goodbye from Umberto Mastroianni on loan from the Dutch Railways and became the Reclining figure by Fritz Wotruba donated in 1971 by the Bank for Trade and Shipping.
 This bank was owned by the Thyssen-Bornemisza family who also own the New Delftse Poort van Cor Kraat.
-With The braid, a donation from the Droom en Daad foundation, continues this Rotterdam tradition.
-On March 8 The braid unveiled by councilor Said Kasmi.
+With The Plait, a donation from the Droom en Daad foundation, continues this Rotterdam tradition.
+On March 8 The Plait unveiled by councilor Said Kasmi.

 Business card 20 years!